In-Ko/component-spec/doc/proposal/one-component-model.md

 the *Component Descriptor*, which allows the definition of dependencies to other component versions.
 For our example we could introduce a component for the overall product.
 Different versions of this product component are again described by a *Component Descriptor*, which contains dependencies to particular *Component Descriptors* for the frontend, backend and monitoring.
-Of course this is only an example how to describe a product as a components with *Component Descriptors* but it is not mandatory to do so.

-Every *Component Descriptors* has a name and a version.
+Every *Component Descriptor* has a name and a version.
 Dependencies to other *Component Descriptors* are expressed by their name and version.

+Of course this is only an example how to describe a product with OCM as a component with one *Component Descriptor* with dependencies to other *Component Descriptors*, which itself could have dependencies and so on.
+You are not restricted to this approach, i.e. you could still just maintain a list of component version combinations which build a valid product release.
+But OCM provides you a simple approach to specify what belongs to a product version.
+Starting with the *Component Descriptor* for a product version and following the component dependencies, you could collect all artefacts, which belong to the product version.

 *Component Descriptors* are stored in *Component Repositories*.
 A *Component Repository* must provide a possibility to access every stored *Component Descriptor* only by its name and version.
 Another requirement to a